oszi/ansible-collections/README.md

 Personal collections of ansible roles and playbooks for Linux workstations and containers.
 Supported distributions include the latest stable Fedora, Debian, Ubuntu.
-Most roles also work the latest RedHat family distributions with some tweaking.
+Most roles also work with the latest RedHat family distributions after some tweaking.
 See the examples and role defaults for basic documentation...

 ### Collections